 How to Safely Clear Cached Files on Your Mac

 All operating systems use cached files for better performance.
-Caches can be described as small areas where computer stores data that probably will be used again.
+Caches can be described as small areas where a computer stores data that probably will be used again.
 For example, they save data from the websites you open, so they load faster when you revisit those domains.

 Your computer stores system, browser, and app cache files on your hard drive in several locations.
-All this data is helpful, but with time it can pile up and take up too much space or affect the performance of your machine.
+All this data is helpful, but with time, it can pile up and take up too much space or affect the performance of your machine.
 That is why learning how to clear the cache on Mac is important for computer maintenance.

 Is it Safe to Clear Cache on Mac?